-Interest is the compensation paid by the borrower to the lender for the use of money as a percent, or an amount.
+Interest is the compensation paid by the borrower to the lender for the use of money as a percent or an amount.
 The concept of interest is the backbone behind most financial instruments in the world.
-While interest is earned, it is different from profit in that it is received by a lender as opposed to the owner of an asset or investment, though interest can be part of profit on an investment.

 There are two distinct methods of accumulating interest, categorized into simple interest or compound interest.

 The following is a basic example of how interest works.
 Derek would like to borrow $100 (usually called the principal) from the bank for one year.
 The bank wants 10% interest on it.
 To calculate interest:

 This interest is added to the principal, and the sum becomes Derek's required repayment to the bank one year later.

 Derek owes the bank $110 a year later, $100 for the principal and $10 as interest.

 Let's assume that Derek wanted to borrow $100 for two years instead of one, and the bank calculates interest annually.
 He would simply be charged the interest rate twice, once at the end of each year.

 $100 + $10(year 1) + $10(year 2) = $120